Skip to main content

 Undergraduate/Postgraduate Certificate of Achievement in Advancing Contraceptive Health

-Gain clinically and strategically relevant skills in delivering contraceptive services.
-Study in high-quality facilities and earn 20 credits at the same level as our postgraduate degrees.
+Gain relevant clinical and strategic skills to deliver contraceptive services.
+You'll learn in high-quality facilities.
+Earn 20 credits at the same level as our postgraduate degrees.

 A student analysing results at a desktop computer in the analytical lab